Q: Can Dr. Alexander perform a child custody evaluation for my family?

 - Can the child move with a parent to a new community or state.

-Dr. Alexander only performs two child custody evaluations per calendar year.
+Dr. Alexander only performs a few child custody evaluations per calendar year.
 All procedures take place in his office in Rio Rancho.

 Please note that Dr. Alexander does not conduct second opinion evaluations in child custody matters.

 Q: How easy is it to schedule a child custody evaluation with Dr. Alexander?

 A: Dr. Alexander only performs a few child custody evaluations per calendar year.
 This is because these evaluations are very time-intensive and are not the sole focus of Dr. Alexander's practice.

 In addition, parties wanting a child custody evaluation with Dr. Alexander will need to keep the following in mind:

 - Dr. Alexander only performs child custody evaluations in New Mexico and only when appointed to do so by District Court;

 - Pre-authorization is required before the court can appoint Dr. Alexander to perform the evaluation;

 - No procedures commence until (a) Dr. Alexander receives a copy of the court order, and (b) all parties have given written consent and paid their retainer